Learning Shared Representations from Unpaired Data: Experiments

 \subsection{Retrieval}

 \paragraph{Retrieval.} Tab. \ref{tab:retrieval} reports retrieval scores for SUE and contrastive learning on several datasets using a randomly sampled test set of 400 examples.
 Following prior work \cite{radford2021learning, elizalde2023clap}, we use the Recall@\(k\) metric.
 The results demonstrate SUE’s ability to capture cross-modal semantics with as few as 100 pairs for MSCOCO, 500 for Flickr30k and Polyvore, and just 50 for Edges2Shoes.
 Remarkably, these results are also comparable with the ones reported by \citet{huang2022mack} on the Flickr30k T2I task\footnote{R@1 10.3; R@5 25.1; R@10 34.0.}, despite MACK using a paired segmentation-to-text model (see App. \ref{app:results}).
+In App. \ref{app:map} we report mean average precision (mAP) results, reinforcing the same conclusions.
 In App. \ref{app:unimodal_effect}, we further analyze how different unimodal encoders affect SUE’s retrieval performance.

 These retrieval results introduce a significant advance in the ability to learn meaningful representations in the practical scenario of limited pairs.
 Specifically, when comparing SUE, trained on the MSCOCO dataset with only 100 pairs (and additional unpaired data), to a network trained with CLIP loss solely on the same 100 pairs, SUE achieves better performance by more than 250\%.
 This highlights that SUE derives its strength from the unpaired samples.